Scientific Sessions 2023 Abstract Travel Grants will open on June 12, 2023.

 - August 28, 2023 – Deadline to have an active AHA membership with the sponsoring council.

 - New deadline!
 August 31, 2023, 6 p.m.
 Central Time – Deadline to submit your travel grant application for Scientific Sessions 2023.

 The Council on Genomic and Precision Medicine (GPM) is offering a travel grant to early career investigators and students who will be presenting research at the AHA’s Scientific Sessions.
 The award honors accomplished students and early career investigators while enabling them to get more involved in the AHA and in Scientific Sessions.

 - The applicant must be conducting genomics, proteomics and metabolomic research and translational science in the field of cardiovascular disease.

 - All applicants for the GPM Abstract Travel Grant must be members of the Council at the time of application.
-If you need to become an AHA/ASA Professional Member, you should do so no later than May 30 for your membership to be processed in time for the application submission deadline.
+If you need to become an AHA/ASA Professional Member, you should do so at least 2 weeks prior to the application submission deadline.
 Learn more about AHA membership.